 Stems: Plants can reach be 1 to 4 feet in height with occasional branching on the upper stem.
 Stems are light green, ridged, and usually without a lot of hair.
 The plant is usually perennial.

 Leaves: Leaves are alternate, lanceolate (broadest below the middle) in shape with indentations on the margins or almost cut to the central vein (pinnatifid), up to 8 inches long but only about 1 inch wide.
 They either touch the stem or clasp it, but some longer lower leaves may taper to a short stalk-like base.
 The leaf has hard white needle-like prickles on the margins which point in all directions; the surface is smooth and green on the upper side, the lower side may have some fine hair giving it a whitish appearance.

 The floral array consists of single or multiple flower heads on erect stems branching from the top of the plant.
 These form somewhat flat-topped clusters.
 There is a small green leafy bract at the base of the cluster.

-Flowers: Most plants of this species may be dioecious, that is, the male and female flowers occur on separate plants, others will have perfect flowers.
+Flowers: Most plants of this species are usually dioecious, that is, the male and female flowers occur on separate plants, some may have perfect flowers.
+C. arvense is the only species of Cirsium in North America from the Great Plains eastward that is dioecious.
 The flower heads are only up to 1/2 inch wide and are densely filled with small pinkish 5 lobed tubular disc florets.
 The staminate florets have shorter tubes than the pistillate florets.
 Styles of the pistillate florets are greatly exserted and have a short divided tip.
 Five stamens are grouped in a column in the staminate florets, and if the florets are perfect, then they surround the style.
 The outside base of the flower head has a 6 to 8 series of phyllaries that are green to purple in color and are tightly appressed with sharp pointed purple tips that are slightly spreading, but no spines.
 The phyllaries have a center ridge line, like a small keel.
 Florets have a fragrance.